kjk0016/cs553-project/apps/api/README.md

 view all users.

 An authenticated user can create a project, and that user becomes the project's owner.
-Project owners can update or delete their own projects.
-Tasks belong to projects, so only the project owner can create, update, or delete tasks in that project.
+Project owners can delete their own projects.
+Tasks belong to projects, so only the project owner can create, or delete tasks in that project.
 Assigning a task to another user does not make that user the project owner.
 An administrator can manage any project or task.